+KEY POLICIES FOR 2020-2023

-- Ensure New Zealand's Adaptation Plan under the Climate Change Response Act prioritises nature-friendly policies for flood and drought adaptation. - 2.
-Support councils to move towards a way of managing rivers in their regions that maintains natural processes vital for habitat protection and enhancement and allows rivers space to function naturally. - 3.
-Support councils to fund infrastructure upgrades to sewage treatment and stormwater networks to protect and restore urban water quality. - 4.
-Establish a goal of doubling the area of New Zealand's wetlands and develop a plan to achieve this. - 5.
-Ensure resource management safeguards freshwater ecosystems by: - Adopting/retaining a robust National Policy Statement and standards on freshwater quality and quantity. - Requiring all urban development and infrastructure projects to ensure fish habitat and passage is maintained, and the loss of wetlands and stream length is avoided. - Increasing oversight of regional government to ensure it is
+- Ensure New Zealand's Adaptation Plan under the Climate Change Response Act prioritises naturefriendly policies for flood and drought adaptation. - 2 Support councils to move towards a way of managing rivers that maintains natural processes vital for habitat protection and enhancement, and allows rivers space to function naturally. →

+- Fund local government infrastructure upgrades for sewage treatment and stormwater networks to protect and restore urban water quality. - 4 Protect our remaining wetlands by enforcing the new regulations prohibiting any further loss of wetlands, and establish a goal to double the area of New Zealand's wetlands and a plan to achieve this. - 5 Ensure resource management safeguards freshwater ecosystems by: - Strengthening the National Policy Statement and standards on freshwater quality through the inclusion of clear nitrogen and phosphorus limits, standards for habitats, and bottom lines for fish Developing a national standard on water quantity, minimum flow setting and allocation. - Improving oversight of regional government to ensure it is adequately protecting freshwater quality and quantity. - Amending the resource management legislation to improve the protection of wetlands. - Funding of MPI's soil mapping project to inform land management and help identify wetlands.

-- adequately protecting freshwater quality and quantity. - Including standards for physical stream/river habitat in the National Policy Statement for Freshwater (as happens in the EU). - Revise the definition of 'wetland' in the Resource Management Act and remove the 'wet pasture' exclusion from the proposed NPS Freshwater to enable protection of wetlands that are currently degraded but have intact hydrology. - 6.
-Support the transition to ecologically sustainable freshwater ecosystems by funding: - Research into the impacts of climate change and potential climate change adaptation options on freshwater ecosystems. - Practical freshwater restoration projects such as riparian fencing/ planting. - Research into the interaction between freshwater quality, quantity, and habitat. - De-intensification of land use, protection and enhancement of river corridors, and retirement of riparian margins, and marginal and erosion-prone land through incentives such as ETS credits. - Encourage efficient and fair use of water by introducing a resource rental for commercial use of fresh water.
+- 6 Support the transition to ecologically sustainable freshwater ecosystems by funding: - Research into the impacts of climate change and potential climate change adaptation options for freshwater ecosystems. - Practical freshwater restoration projects such as riparian fencing/planting, and wetland restoration. - Research into the interaction between freshwater quality, quantity, and habitat. - De-intensification of land use, protection and enhancement of river corridors, and retirement of riparian margins, marginal, and erosion-prone land through incentives such as ETS credits. - Encourage efficient and fair use of water by introducing a resource rental for commercial use of fresh water. - Support modern approaches to flood and river management that allow rivers to connect to and move within their floodplains, such as the international 'room for the river' or 'erodible river corridor' initiatives.